yaseenkady/tree.pro/tree/2_infiltrating/hemochromatosis.md

 # .

-Excessive Fe storage.
+Excessive Fe storage in organs.

-Liver, pancreas, skin, heart, pituitary, and joints are affected.
+Liver, pancreas, skin, heart, pituitary, and joints are affected often.

-Death due to hepatocellular carcinoma.
+Often death due to hepatocellular carcinoma.

 The most common recessive disorder in Caucasian.